sewenew/redis-plus-plus/README.md

 You can call `Subscriber::consume` to consume messages published to channels/patterns that the `Subscriber` has been subscribed.

 `Subscriber::consume` waits for message from the underlying connection.
-If the `ConnectionOptions::socket_timeout` is reached, and there's no message sent to this connection, `Subscriber::consume` throws `TimeoutError` exception.
-If `ConnectionOptions::socket_timeout` is 0ms, `Subscriber::consume` blocks until it receives a message.
+If the `ConnectionOptions::socket_timeout` is reached, and there's no message sent to this connection, `Subscriber::consume` throws a `TimeoutError` exception.
+If `ConnectionOptions::socket_timeout` is `0ms`, `Subscriber::consume` blocks until it receives a message.

 After receiving the message, `Subscriber::consume` calls the callback function to process the message based on message type.
 However, if you don't set callback for a specific kind of message, `Subscriber::consume` will ignore the received message, i.e. no callback will be called.